mfkiwl/advanced-plls/README.md

 For any issues or questions, please open an issue in the GitHub repository.

+## Planning on the steps for implementing Felix suggestions (Written by Rodrigo at 03/03/2025)

+### Adding features: **Adaptive AR/RBF modules**
+1. use the aryule instead of ARfit for now, or at least look if it is possible to remove the intercept vector from the parameter estimation of the arfit function;
+2. Introduce Block AR model parameter estimation algorithm;
+3. Introduce Sliding AR model parameter estimation algorithm;
+4. Introduce the Dual Kalman filter algoritm from Frederieke.
+If it is necessary to use the error state instead of the actual states, avoid this for now, since it'd be necessary to refactor a big part of the code.
+5. Introduce the RBF model which could be configured for any amount of neurons.

+### Stashed features:
+1. Add Kalman/Classical smoothing option.
+2. Maybe we could also try to implement multi-frequency carrier
+ - (Rodrigo): I think that we need to first figure out how to properly avoid cycle-slips using AR/RBF modules on single-frequency carrier phase tracking.

 ## License
 This project is licensed under the [Your License Name Here] License.